R. D. Laing: Personal life

-In his early life, Laing's father, David, an electrical engineer who had served in the Royal Air Force, seems often to have come to blows with his own brother, and himself had a breakdown for three months when Laing was a teenager.
+In his early life, Laing's father, David, an electrical engineer who had served in the Royal Air Force, seems often to have come to blows with his own brother, and had a breakdown himself for three months when Laing was a teenager.
 His mother Amelia, according to some speculation and rumour about her behaviour, has been described as "psychologically peculiar".

 Laing was troubled by his own personal problems, suffering from both episodic alcoholism and clinical depression, according to his self-diagnosis in a BBC Radio interview with Anthony Clare in 1983, although he reportedly was free of both in the years before his death.
 These admissions were to have serious consequences for Laing as they formed part of the case against him by the General Medical Council which led to him ceasing to practise medicine.

 Laing fathered six sons and four daughters by four women.
 After his rise as a celebrity, Laing left his first wife Anne Hearne, a former nursing student (m.
 1952–1966), and their five children.
 Subsequently, he married German graphic designer Jutta Werner (m.
 1974–1986) with whom he fathered three children.
-His ninth child, with German therapist Sue Sünkel, was born in 1984.
+His ninth child, Benjamin, with German therapist Sue Sünkel, was born in 1984.
 In 1988 Laing's partner until his death, Marguerite, gave birth to his tenth child, Charles.
 Laing died 19 months later of a heart attack at the age of 61 while playing tennis.

 His son Adrian, speaking in 2008, said, "It was ironic that my father became well known as a family psychiatrist, when, in the meantime, he had nothing to do with his own family".
 His oldest child Fiona, born in 1952, spent years in mental institutions and was treated for schizophrenia.
 His daughter Susan died in 1976, aged 21, of leukaemia.
 Adam, his oldest son by his second marriage, who had been in an increasingly melancholic and fragile state of mind, was found dead in May 2008 in a tent on the island of Formentera.
 He had died of a heart attack, aged 41.

 Works

-In 1913, psychiatrist and philosopher Karl Jaspers had pronounced, in his work, General Psychopathology, that many of the symptoms of mental illness (and particularly of delusions) were "un-understandable", and therefore were worthy of little consideration except as a sign of some other underlying primary disorder.
-Then, in 1956, Gregory Bateson and his colleagues, Donald Jackson, and Jay Haley articulated a theory of schizophrenia as stemming from double bind situations where a person receives different or contradictory messages.
-The perceived symptoms of schizophrenia were therefore an expression of this distress, and should be valued as a cathartic and trans-formative experience.
+In 1913, psychiatrist and philosopher Karl Jaspers had pronounced in his work General Psychopathology that many of the symptoms of mental illness (and particularly of delusions) were "un-understandable", and were therefore worthy of little consideration except as a sign of some other underlying primary disorder.
+Then, in 1956, Gregory Bateson and his colleagues Donald Jackson and Jay Haley articulated a theory of schizophrenia as stemming from double bind situations where a person receives different or contradictory messages.
+The perceived symptoms of schizophrenia were therefore an expression of this distress, and should be valued as a cathartic and transformative experience.
 Laing argued a similar account for psychoses: that the strange behavior and seemingly confused speech of people undergoing a psychotic episode were ultimately understandable as an attempt to communicate worries and concerns, often in situations where this was not possible or not permitted.
 Laing stressed the role of society, and particularly the family, in the development of "madness" (his term).